 I was so happy when she said yes and wrote this post for my blog.
-Introducing, Yael, the master pastry chef, who thought me almost everything I know about baking!
+Introducing, Yael, the woman who thought me almost everything I know about baking!

 When Shelly asked me to be a guest at her blog, I was very thrilled, we share a love for baking and I think in a way she started swimming this waters under my supervision.
 Shelly came to stay with my family when she was sixteen and stayed with us for over five years.
 She was the only one of all my four daughters, who showed at that time any interest in cooking and baking.
 So as I previously said, I am so excited to be a guest here.